-- If it has been 24 hours or less, take your late pill as soon as you can.
+If it has been 24 hours or less, take your late pill as soon as you can.
 This may mean taking 2 pills in one day.

-- If you missed a placebo pill, you have nothing to worry about!
+If it has been over 24 hours, take your missed pill with your next pill at your regularly scheduled time.
+If you missed a placebo pill, you have nothing to worry about!
 Just continue the rest of your placebo pills as normal.
 Make sure to start your next pack on time on your usual start day.

-- If your patch fell off or you forgot to change it by a 24 to 48 hours, put a new one on as soon as possible.
+If your patch fell off or you forgot to change it by 24 to 48 hours, put a new one on as soon as possible.
 Use a backup form of birth control, like condoms, for a full week after.